TomasHermosillaa/DrugDesing-Chatbot-Project/README.md

-# Medical Chat Bot with Llama 2
+# Drug Desing Chat Bot with Llama 2 and LangChain

 ## Steps to Run
 ### 1. Create an Env.